robocomp/robocomp-robolab/components/detection/test/handGestureClient/README.md

 # Hand Gesture Client Component

-Note: This component is still in development.

-After completion this component will serve two major purposes
+These component have various functions described below:

-- It will act as testing and monitoring module for the complete `Hand Gesture Recognition Pipeline` which involves for components i.e `Camerasimple`, `HandGestureClient`, `HandGesture` and `HandKeypoint`
+- It acts as testing and monitoring module for the complete `Hand Gesture Recognition Pipeline` which involves for components i.e `Camerasimple`, `HandGestureClient`, `HandGesture` and `HandKeypoint`
-- It will act as a Blackbox to interact with users or other components to obtain Hand Bounding Box, Keypoints or Recognized Gesture
+- It acts as a Blackbox to interact with users or other components to obtain Hand Bounding Box, Keypoints or Recognized Gesture

 ## Resolving dependencies